Soft tissues around the spine also play a key role in lower back pain.

 See Back Exercises and Abdominal Exercise Recommendations

-Back Muscles and Lower Back Pain
+The Role of Back Muscles In Causing Back Pain

 When the facet joints or certain other structures in the spine become injured or inflamed, the large back muscles can spasm and cause low back pain and marked limitation in motion.